-Maintenance Service Interval Maintenance Procedure After the first 5 hours Change the engine oil.
-Before each use or daily Check the engine oil level.
-Ensure that the engine stops within 3 seconds after releasing the blade-control bar.
+Maintenance Service Interval Maintenance Procedure Before each use or daily Check the engine oil level.
+Ensure that the engine shuts off within 3 seconds after releasing the blade-control bar.
 After each use Clean grass clippings and dirt from under the machine.
 Every 25 hours Check the air cleaner for dirty, loose, or damaged parts, and clean or replace them if necessary.
-Charge the battery for 24 hours (electric-start model only).
 Every 100 hours Replace the air cleaner element (more frequently when operating the machine in dusty or dirty operating conditions).
 Clean the cooling system (refer to your engine owner's manual).
 Replace the spark plug.
 Before storage Empty the fuel tank before repairs as directed and before annual storage.
-Yearly Change the engine oil.
-Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
+Yearly Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
 Refer to your engine owner's manual for any additional yearly maintenance procedures.